Linux Notes: Linux Introduction and Caveats

 yet delivered because it was 9-months late, 16-bit PDP-11.

-- They wondered how were they going to move their software from an older machine with an 18-bit machine architecture to a
+- They wondered how they were going to move their software from an older machine with an 18-bit machine architecture to a

 newer one with a 16-bit architecture (but additional instructions) so they developed a portable low level language named "C"